itchannel/graylognotifications/README.md

 * Optional: Run `mvn jdeb:jdeb` and `mvn rpm:rpm` to create a DEB and RPM package respectively.
 * Copy generated JAR file in target directory to your Graylog plugin directory.
 * Restart the Graylog.

+**Ensure you have backlog messages set in the event otherwise the notifications will be blank**

 Plugin Release
 --------------